B i o g r a p h y

 Dan’s music has been performed on four continents and in more than 40 of the United States.
 His concert opener Phoenix was released on a recording by the London Symphony Orchestra in October, 2022, and his “Spring” overture was recently recorded by the Moravian Philharmonic (Czech Republic).
 Both recordings are on the GRAMMY-winning Navona Records label, an imprint of PARMA Recordings.

 His other international credits include performances by the Subotica Philharmonic and the Niš Symphony Orchestra (Serbia), and the Falcón Symphony Orchestra (Venezuela).
-In the states, his orchestral credits include the Flagstaff Symphony (Arizona), Wheeling Symphony (WV), Ohio Valley Symphony, Butler Philharmonic (Ohio), Sierra Vista Symphony (Arizona), Canton Symphony (Ohio), Muscatine Symphony (Iowa), Perrysburg Symphony (Ohio), Space Coast Symphony (Florida), Firelands Symphony (Ohio), Fox Valley Symphony (Wisconsin), Acadiana Symphony (Louisiana), Oklahoma Composers' Orchestra, Greenville Symphony (Pennsylvania), Orchestra Omaha, and Lakeland Civic Orchestra (Ohio).
+In the states, his orchestral credits include the Western Piedmont Symphony (North Carolina), Eastern Connecticut Symphony, Wheeling Symphony (Ohio), Grand Junction Symphony (Colorado), Rapides Symphony (Louisiana), Butler County Symphony (Pennsylvania), Clinton Symphony (Illinois), Springfield Symphony (Ohio), Flagstaff Symphony (Arizona), Wheeling Symphony (West Virginia), Ohio Valley Symphony, Butler Philharmonic (Ohio), Sierra Vista Symphony (Arizona), Canton Symphony (Ohio), Muscatine Symphony (Iowa), Perrysburg Symphony (Ohio), Space Coast Symphony (Florida), Firelands Symphony (Ohio), Fox Valley Symphony (Wisconsin), Acadiana Symphony (Louisiana), Oklahoma Composers' Orchestra, Greenville Symphony (Pennsylvania), Orchestra Omaha, and Lakeland Civic Orchestra (Ohio).

-For a longer biography, please click here.
 To contact me, please click here.